tbrowder/Text-Utils/README.md

 DESCRIPTION
 ===========

 The module contains several routines to make text handling easier for module and program authors.
 Following is a short synopsis and signature for each of the routines.
+It also exports, by `DEFAULT`, `ask` as an alias for routine `prompt`.

 ### sub wrap-paragraph